-How to Do a Prince Edward County Wine / Beer / Spirits / Cider Tour – Without Driving 🚗
+How to Do a Prince Edward County Wine Tour Without Driving 🚗

 Cronkie’s Tours Plus lets you set the route; they provide the vehicle and driver.
-They can accommodate from one to 15 passengers.
+They can accommodate from one to 15 passengers for a wine tour.

 Prince Edward County Wine Tours takes you to four or five wineries on a half-day tour or seven stops for the full day tour.
 It’s more than just a ride, it’s an insight into the history of the region, the wineries, the grape growing process and what makes the wineries unique.

-Wine tours with Sandbanks Vacations & Tours are led by guides who determine your wine preferences, then design a route to suit, taking in some of the The County’s hidden gems.
+A wine tour with Sandbanks Vacations & Tours is led by guides who determine your wine preferences, then design a route to suit, taking in some of the The County’s hidden gems.

 The County Wine Tours takes in more than just wine.
-Focusing on the features of Closson Road – where you can find The County’s main concentration of wineries – tours include stops at four to five wineries, a minimum of 12 samples and a stop at the Lavender Farm and the SHED alpaca farm.
-They also do tours by bicycle and offer brewery tours that include stops at three to four breweries, at least nine samples and a behind-the-scenes look at one brewery operation.
+Focusing on the features of Closson Road – where you can find The County’s main concentration of wineries – tours include stops at four to five wineries, a minimum of 12 samples and a stop at Prince Edward County Lavender and SHED alpaca farm.
+They can also do a wine tour by bicycle.

-Zac and Luhana Littlejohn run a farm stay with workshops focused on culinary pursuits like the lost art of sourdough fermentation, but they also offer County wine tours that can be customized and come with an optional picnic to complete the day.
+Zac and Luhana Littlejohn run a farm-based workshops focusing on culinary pursuits like the lost art of sourdough fermentation, but they also offer County wine tours that can be customized and come with an optional picnic to complete the day.